 The normal layout of Alpha's laboratory includes a series of perimeter access doors which would not intentionally be designed in the physical plant of a laboratory such as ours.
-However, since our laboratory is situated in an office building complex, there are a large number of perimeter access doors which necessitates additional perimeter security.
+However, since our laboratory is situated in an office building complex, there are a large number of perimeter access doors which necessitate additional perimeter security.
 The types of perimeter access doors have been identified and are as follows:

-- Perimeter doors which will remain open at all times during our normal laboratory hours (e.g., the two main entrance doors); - Perimeter doors not in direct line with any associated travel patterns of our employees, and which otherwise have no need to be opened for normal business practice; and, - Perimeter doors in direct line with the travel path of most employees, and need to be secured in a way which allows unfettered access to employees while also being a deterrent to outside intrusions.
+- Perimeter doors which will remain open at all times during our normal laboratory hours (e.g., the two main entrance doors); - Perimeter doors not in a direct or associated travel pattern of our employees, and which otherwise have no need to be opened for normal business practice; and, - Perimeter doors in a direct line with the travel path of most employees, and need to be secured in a way which allows unfettered access to employees while also being a deterrent from outside intrusions.

 The majority of perimeter doors are one-way locking doors such that an employee may exit a perimeter door without a key.
-However, to gain access to the building would require an access code.
+However, to gain access to the building would require a security code.